JordanMicahBennett/Machine-Learning-Jamaica-Institute_Curriculum_MainPage/README.md

 The most rigorous attempt to create an explanatory framework for Deep Learning (about 500 pages), recently built heavily in Physics: https://deeplearningtheory.com/PDLT.pdf

-See also - Short article: ["NOW IT’S OFFICIAL: WE DIDN’T UNDERSTAND HOW NEURAL NETWORKS WORK TILL NOW"](https://striki.ai/blog/2021/06/24/now-its-official-we-didnt-understand-how-neural-networks-work-till-now/).
+See also - Short summary: ["NOW IT’S OFFICIAL: WE DIDN’T UNDERSTAND HOW NEURAL NETWORKS WORK TILL NOW"](https://striki.ai/blog/2021/06/24/now-its-official-we-didnt-understand-how-neural-networks-work-till-now/).

 # Happy coding!